3 min read

 With more comprehensive testing, take extra precautions to ensure legal compliance.
 The Americans With Disabilities Act (ADA) has strict guidelines surrounding testing for prescription medications.
 A 10-panel test checks for types of narcotics taken for medicinal purposes.
 An employee might test positive for benzodiazepines, for example, but medical review officers would have to report the test as negative if that employee had a valid prescription for a drug like Ativan.

 In very rare cases, there are exceptions to this rule.
-If use of a prescription medication would pose a legitimate safety risk to others, you may be able to ask candidates about their prescription medication use during the hiring process and potentially order a more comprehensive test.
+If the use of a prescription medication would pose a legitimate safety risk to others, you may be able to ask candidates about their prescription medication use during the hiring process and potentially order a more comprehensive test.
 Those who handle heavy machinery, for example, could be asked whether they use prescription medications that cause drowsiness or loss of concentration.

 Are Pre-Employment Drug Tests Legal?